Rosewill Apollo RK-9100 review

 - Detachable wrist-rest included.

-The Rosewill Apollo RK-9100 line of mechanical keyboards are a line of budget-friendly keyboards aimed towards PC gamers.
-In this review, I’ll give you a hands-on look at the RK-9100xB, which has Cherry MX Blue switches and Blue LED backlights.
-The RK-9100 line is also available with Cherry MX Brown switches, and Red LED lights if that fits your PC better.
+The Rosewill Apollo RK 9100xb line of mechanical keyboards are a line of budget-friendly keyboards aimed towards PC gamers.
+In this review, I’ll give you a hands-on look at the mechanical RK-9100xB, which has Cherry MX Blue switches with backlit Blue LED lights.
+The Rosewill RK-9100 line is also available with Cherry MX Brown switches, and Red LED lights if that fits your gaming needs better.
+I you’re unfamiliar with Rosewill, they make PC gaming peripherals and have been making an excellent line of mechanical keyboards for quite some time.
+The Rosewill Apollo is no different.

 Rosewill Apollo RK-9100xB Unboxing